MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator.id-id/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 ms.lasthandoff: 05/11/2022
 ms.locfileid: "145198215"
 ---
-# <a name="lab-05---implement-intersite-connectivity"></a>Lab 05 - Menerapkan Konektivitas Antar Situs
+# <a name="lab-05---implement-intersite-connectivity"></a>Lab 05 - Menerapkan Konektivitas Antarsitus
 # <a name="student-lab-manual"></a>Panduan lab siswa

 ## <a name="lab-scenario"></a>Skenario lab